All the Minecraft villager jobs explained: Your guide to villagers

 Minecraft villager appearance

-Whichever Biome you are in will determine what appearance a villager has but they all appear as something, at least slightly, related to their profession, so you can tell pretty quickly what each one does before you even interact with them.
+Whichever Biome you are in will determine what appearance a villager has.
+Still, they all appear as something, at least slightly, related to their profession, so you can tell pretty quickly what each one does before you even interact with them.

 Trading stock

-To make sure that you are not trading too much, there is a cap placed on the stock that will change the value.
-You can do up to four trades each day and then the stock will run out, but trade an item regularly and you will see the price increase – a typical supply and demand type of situation.
+To ensure you are not trading too much, a cap is placed on the stock that will change the value.
+You can do up to four trades each day, and then the stock will run out, but trade an item regularly, and you will see the price increase – a typical supply and demand type of situation.

 Equally, items that don't get traded that much will see a price decrease!